kenhkan/noflo-automaton/README.md

 Runners should attach themselves to either the `automaton/TestActions` component or other runners.
 This cascading structure allows certain runners to always take precedence over others.

+Note that action runners do not need to be attached back to the system as the SpookyJS object is passed by reference in the context object as action runners apply the actions.